Skip to main content

 Google's local pack was a brilliant interface for its time.
 You search "plumber near me," you get three options with ratings, reviews, and a map.
 It surfaced the most relevant businesses quickly, and it created clear winners: those three spots at the top.

 Businesses responded by optimizing for local SEO.
 Google Business Profile became critical.
 Review collection became critical.
 Proximity, relevance, and prominence were the signals that mattered.
+If your team is still asking whether that work is worth doing, start with Does SEO Still Work in the Age of AI Search?.

 This worked because users were willing to choose from a list.
 They'd click through the top three options, compare reviews, maybe check websites.
 The 3-Pack gave them options; they made the decision.